Napi55/ConcourDoc2UC/README.md

 4. **Educator:**
    - Holds the responsibility of meticulously evaluating and grading assigned examination papers, ensuring a fair and unbiased assessment.

 The Academic Examination Management System stands as a testament to technological excellence, empowering the university community with an intuitive, secure, and robust platform for orchestrating doctoral examinations.
 By harnessing HTML, CSS, JavaScript, and the Vapor Swift framework, this system revolutionizes the examination process while nurturing academic integrity and advancement.
+Please refer to the [full project report](https://example.com/academic-exam-management-report) for more comprehensive details.